cdeitrick/vscooper.github.io/mission.md

 permalink: /hidden/
 ---

-### <center>Our Mission is to translate evolutionary biology to improve human health, reveal the origins of biodiversity and empower K-12 education!</center>
+### <center>Our mission is to translate evolutionary biology to improve human health, reveal the origins of biodiversity and empower K-12 education!</center>

 {% include toc.html %}